 our aim is to contribute to this positive change by providing affordable and healthy living environments, to benefit both their inhabitants and the planet we live on.

 therefore, our company is based on 3 main ideological pillars:

-For our houses, we therefore aim to only use building materials that fulfil these criteria:
+for our fri:dom DIY building package, we therefore aim to only use building materials that fulfil these criteria:

 - as much untreated wood and bio-based components as possible